esturdivant-usgs/BI-geomorph-extraction/README.md

 ### Contents of this repository

-- core: functions implemented in the notebooks.
+- core: functions implemented in the processing.
-- notebooks: prepper.ipynb and extractor.ipynb are used to perform the processing.
+- notebooks: extractor.ipynb is the Jupyter Notebook used to perform the processing.
-- sample_scratch: data frames in pickle format that were saved in the scratch directory during Fire Island extraction to potentially use for testing.
+- sample_scratch: data frames in pickle format that were saved in the scratch directory during Fire Island extraction to use for testing.
-- temp: notebooks for sites that have already been run.
-These will probably be released with the datasets they were used to create and will be removed prior to publication.
 - docs: files for use in the display of the package.